The CiME system

 1.7.1 Producing proof trace and proof certificate

-It is also possible to ask for a certificate that can be checked directly by the Coq proof assistant.
+for a Coq script that can be checked directly by the Coq proof assistant.

 CiME>coq_certify_proof R_peano;